macserv/ChromeIGStory/README.md

 <img src="https://cloud.githubusercontent.com/assets/2003684/23597607/2b121c3c-01e9-11e7-8745-bc7bbd15a86c.png"/>

-### How does Chrome IG Story work?
+### How does Web IG Story work?
-Chrome IG Story injects your friend's Instagram Stories above your feed on the Instagram.com desktop website just like it appears in the Instagram mobile app.
+Web IG Story injects your friend's Instagram Stories above your feed on the Instagram.com desktop website just like it appears in the Instagram mobile app.

 Click on the icon of the Instagram user to view their story.
 You can also right click the icon to download their story.